Race double standard clear in rioters’ Capitol insurrection

 “This is not protesting or activism; this is an insurrection, an assault on our democracy, and a coup incited by President Trump,” Johnson said.

-Associated Press writers Gillian Flaccus in Portland, Oregon, and Padmananda Rama in Washington contributed.
+Associated Press writers Gillian Flaccus in Portland, Oregon, and Padmananda Rama in Washington, and Michelle Price in Las Vegas contributed.
 Morrison is a member of the AP’s Race and Ethnicity team.
 Follow him on Twitter: https://www.twitter.com/aaronlmorrison.

 By AARON MORRISON